ssmirr/appdev-chapters/adding-routes.md

 Get some practice at wiring up routes by implementing `/paper` and `/scissors`, similarly.

-Then, implement the homepage by defining the route for just plain `/`.
+Then, implement the homepage connecting the dots for the route for the path of just plain `/` (with nothing after the slash).

 Once you've implemented all four of the **specs** above, then your job is done!